strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 Let us create a separate interactive pod.
 This interactive pod is used to run all the reassignment commands.
 One question might bug you.
 What is the need of a separate pod?
 Can't we just use one of the broker pods?
-In answer to this question, running commands from within a broker is not good practice as it's insecure It will start another JVM inside the container designated for the broker and can cause disruption, cause the container to run out of memory and so on.
+In answer to this question, running commands from within a broker is not good practice.
+It will start another JVM inside the container designated for the broker and can cause disruption, cause the container to run out of memory and so on.
 So it is always better to avoid running the command from a broker pod.